jsog/jsog/README.md

 * JSOG is fully self-describing; ids and refs are unambiguous.
 * JSOG is easy to implement in any language or platform.

-This is the JSOG representation of the previous graph:
+This is the JSOG representation of the aforementioned graph:

 	[
 		{